doridori/Pilot/docs/example_frame_and_view.md

     public void userDidSomething...()
     {
-       ...//do something i.e. perform an ansync call that changes the ViewState object notifyObservers();
+       ...//do something i.e. perform an async call that changes the ViewState object notifyObservers();
     }